pritamqu/pritamqu.github.io/bio.md

 ### Experience

-**Machine Learning Research Intern** at Borealis AI, Toronto, Canada, Fall 2022.

-**Postgraduate Affiliate** at Vector Institute, Toronto, Canada, 2021 - Present

 **Research Assistant** at Queen's University, Kingston, Canada, 2018 - Present

 I am a Research Assistant in [Ingenuity Labs Research Institute](https://ingenuitylabs.queensu.ca/) and [Ambient Intelligence and Interactive Machines (Aiim) Lab](https://www.aiimlab.com/) at Queen's, working with [Prof. Etemad](https://www.aiimlab.com/director).
 My research is primarily focused on self-supervised learning to learn meaningful representations without (or with minimal) human supervision.
 Please see the list of publications to know more about my research.

+**Machine Learning Research Intern** at Borealis AI, Toronto, Canada, Fall 2022.

+**Affiliate** at Vector Institute, Toronto, Canada, 2021 - Present

 **Lecturer/Teaching Assistant** at Queen's University, Kingston, Canada, 2018 - Present